How to Fix Windows Shell Experience Host High CPU or Memory Usage on Windows 10

 Under normal circumstances, the Windows Shell Experience Host process should not use any CPU resources, only having small usage when graphical units are changed (after which, CPU usage returns to normal - usually, zero).
-Having 25% or higher CPU usage caused by this process is abnormal behaviour and indicates problems that need addressing.
+Having 25% or higher CPU usage caused by this process is abnormal behavior and indicates a problem that needs addressing.

 Table of Contents: